Our Animal Husbandry Practices

 GRAIN: We give our milking does a mixed ration of Purina Noble Goat Dairy Parlor, Black Oil Sunflower Seeds (B.O.S.S), and Dumor Sweet Feed (as much as they want during their milking session) twice a day.
 The addition of the black oil sunflower seeds is a great source of vitamin E, which helps aid the body’s absorption of selenium.
 Bucks sometimes get 2-4 TBSP of grain to maintain a good working weight during breeding season.

-DEWORMING: We use an herb mix called DeWorm made by Fir Meadows; it came highly recommend by another breeder.
+DEWORMING: We use an herb mix called DeWorm made by Fir Meadows; it came highly recommend by another breeder and has worked all for us.
 We like this natural approach for deworming because it is healthier for the goats and we don’t have to dump any of our precious milk.
 If necessary, we will use a heavier, medicated wormer like Zimecterin or Ivermectin Gold.

 VACCINATIONS: We do not give any vaccinations.